Jan Karski: Honors and legacy

 The campaign group was seeking to obtain the Presidential Medal of Freedom for Karski in advance of his anniversary.
 In addition, they wanted to promote educational activities, including workshops, artistic performances, and a reprint of his 1944 book, Story of a Secret State.
 In December 2011, the support of 68 US Representatives and 12 US Senators was obtained and a supporting nomination for the medal was submitted to the White House.
 On 23 April 2012, US President Barack Obama announced that Karski would receive the country's highest civilian honor, the Presidential Medal of Freedom.
 The medal was awarded posthumously by President Obama on 29 May 2012 and presented to Adam Daniel Rotfeld, the former Foreign Minister of Poland and himself a Jewish Holocaust survivor.
 Jan Karski's family was not invited to the presentation ceremony, which they strongly protested.
 The medal, along with other honors given to Karski, is on display at the "Karski office" in Łódź Museum.
 This is in accordance with the wishes of his surviving family, led by his niece and goddaughter Dr. Kozielewska-Trzaska.

 A controversy erupted when a misspoken word in Barack Obama's Presidential Medal of Freedom speech came to be known as Gafa Obamy or 'Obama's gaffe', when the president referred to "a Polish death camp" instead of "a death camp in Poland" when talking of the Nazi German transit death camp that Karski had visited.
 "Polish death camps" is a term often used to refer to Nazi concentration camps in Poland, as opposed to (as may be implied) Polish concentration camps.
 The terms "Polish death camp" or "Polish concentration camp" reportedly originated with ex-Nazis working for the West German secret services.
 Historian Leszek Pietrzak explains the propaganda strategies from the 1950s.
 President Obama later characterized his term as a misstatement and his characterization was accepted by Polish President Bronisław Komorowski.

 In early February 2014, the Jan Karski Society and the Karski family appealed to President of Poland Bronisław Komorowski to posthumously promote Jan Karski to the rank of brigadier general in recognition of his contribution to the war effort as well as all couriers and emissaries of the underground Polish state.
 The appeal received no response for a year.
 Member of the Polish parliament Professor Tadeusz Iwiński recently openly criticized the president of Poland for inaction on Karski's behalf.

 On 24 June 2014, the "Jan Karski Mission Accomplished" Conference took place in Lublin under the patronage of Professor Elie Wiesel, Nobel Peace Prize Laureate, Aleksander Kwaśniewski, President of Poland (1995–2005), Moshe Kantor, President of the European Jewish Congress, and Michael Schudrich, Chief Rabbi of Poland.

+In November 2018, a new street connecting the South Bay Mall to the Polish Triangle neighborhood of Dorchester, Boston in Massachusetts was named Jan Karski Way after consulting with the Polish-American Club of Boston.